Beijing food tour – local dishes and street food in China

 5. Douzhi (豆汁 — Dòuzhī) and Beijing Snacks

 Douzhi is not for the faint-hearted, and that is precisely why every serious food traveler must try it.
 This fermented mung bean milk — a byproduct of green bean starch production — is Beijing’s most divisive food.
-It looks like thin, grayish porridge, smells aggressively sour and funky, and has a flavor that locals describe as an acquired taste while visitors often describe with significantly less diplomatic language.
+It looks like thin, grayish porridge, smells aggressively sour and funky, and has a flavor that locals describe as an acquired taste while visitors describe with significantly less diplomatic language.
 Yet generations of Beijingers swear by it as a morning stomach-settler, typically paired with ring-shaped sesame crackers (jiaoquan) and spicy pickled mustard greens.
 Douzhi is best experienced at Guolin

 Book a Food Tour in Beijing